Frequently Asked Questions About Religious Exemption

 There is no scriptural support for injecting poisons or any virus into the bloodstream to cure or prevent disease.
 The Old and New Testaments, however, are replete with references to keeping the body blemish-free so that we may have abundant life.

 Q: Where can I obtain a religious exemption from vaccination?

 A religious exemption from vaccination must be obtained from a county health department.
 Religious exemption is not authorized or issued by schools or physicians.

-Every county health department issues a standardized approved religious exemption form (DH 681) that includes the following written statement from the parent or legal guardian:
+Every county health department issues a standardized approved religious exemption form (DH 681).

 Q: Is the religious exemption process the same in every Florida county?